adeolaolotu/Python-Project/README.md

 - Which car brands are most commonly available in the inventory?
 - What are the most popular car colors in the dataset?
 - Are there any noticeable pricing trends based on car make and mileage?

+# **CAR INVENTORY ANALYSIS PROJECT**

+### Project Overview
+This Data Analysis Project aims to provide insight from a dataset containing details about various cars, including their make, model, color, mileage, price, and cost.
+The project aims to uncover trends, relationships, and key patterns within the dataset.